-The Office of the Electoral Commissioner (OEC) was established as a distinct organisation in 2005 following passage of The Electoral Amendment Act 2005.
+The Office of the Electoral Commissioner (OEC) was established as a distinct organization in 2005 following passage of The Electoral Amendment Act 2005.
 Prior to that the administration of the Electoral Act was split between the Ministry of Justice and Courts Administration (until 2003 called the Justice Department) and the Legislative Department.

 The ‘Registration Services’ function, on the other hand, was administered by the Justice Department until 1990, when universal suffrage supplanted the Matai suffrage as a result of a Plebiscite (national referendum) conducted that year.
 From 1990 ‘Registration Services’ moved under the charge of the Clerk of the Legislative Assembly; and in 2000 it went back to the Justice Department.

-- Legal & Policy
+- Legal & Policy (Assistant Electoral Commissioner)

-- Corporate Services
+- Corporate Services (Manager)

-- Information Technology
+- Information Technology (Manager)